openshift/enhancements/enhancements/storage/csi-migration.md

 ### Graduation Criteria

 Each storage plugin will be migrated at their own paces and will have different support phases across OCP releases.
-For instance, GCP and Cinder migration would be Tech Preview and OCP 4.8 and GA in 4.9.
-AWS EBS will _most likely_ be Tech Preview in 4.9 and GA in 4.10.
+For instance, EBS and Cinder migration would be Tech Preview and OCP 4.8 and GA in 4.9.
+GCP PD will most likely be Tech Preview in 4.9 and GA in 4.10.

-Having said that, the items below only cover the initial targets for CSI Migration: GCP PD and Cinder.
+Having said that, the items below only cover the initial targets for CSI Migration: AWS EBS and Cinder.

 1. Tech Preview in 4.8:

 * Introduce a new *FeatureSet* in openshift/api called `CSIMigration`.
 * Make sure the *FeatureSet* used by [CCMO](https://github.com/openshift/enhancements/pull/463) contains the CSI migration feature flags enabled for the respective storage backend.
 * Introduce an upstream patch to refactor the Attach Detach Controller in order to make our carry-patch smaller and self-contained.
-* Introduce a carry-patch in OCP that enables CSI Migration for Cinder and GCP PD in Attach Detach Controller.
+* Introduce a carry-patch in OCP that enables CSI Migration for Cinder and EBS in Attach Detach Controller.

 2. GA in 4.9:

-* Update carry-patch to not force-enable CSI Migration for Cinder and GCP PD.
+* Update carry-patch to not force-enable CSI Migration for Cinder and EBS.
 Since the migration is enabled by default, there is no need to force-enable the migration.

-Assuming the next storage plugin to be migrated is AWS EBS, the steps below represent what needs to be done for that plugin:
+Assuming the next storage plugin to be migrated is GCP PD, the steps below represent what needs to be done for that plugin:

 1. Tech Preview in 4.9:

-* Update the carry-patch in Attach Detach Controller to force-enable the CSI Migration for EBS.
+* Update the carry-patch in Attach Detach Controller to force-enable the CSI Migration for GCP PD.

 2. GA in 4.10:

-* Update the carry-patch in Attach Detach Controller to **not** force-enable the CSI Migration for EBS.
+* Update the carry-patch in Attach Detach Controller to **not** force-enable the CSI Migration for GCP PD.

 Once CSI Migration is GA for all storage plugins have been completely migrated to CSI, we can: